soabase/soabase-halva/SCALA.md

 > A method with implicit parameters can be applied to arguments just like a normal method.
 In this case the implicit label has no effect.
 However, if such a method misses arguments for its implicit parameters, such arguments will be automatically provided.

-Implicits in Scala are a form of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) that is statically done at compile time.
+Implicits in Scala are a form of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) that is statically at compile time.
 Parameters, conversions and even Traits (interfaces) can be injected via implicits.